Weekend In Columbus, Ohio

 So I added a stop at Combustion Brewery in Pickerington, Ohio to the itinerary.
 It was a little out of the way, but I was stoked to find an open brewery with a movie theatre less than 10 minutes away to fill that time until check in.
 SCORE!

-Unfortunately, I misread their operating hours (2pm on Friday-Sunday, but 4pm on weekdays), so it was not open when we got there.
+Unfortunately, I misread their operating hours (2pm on Friday-Sunday, but 4pm on weekdays), so it was not open when I got there.
 So Brewery Stop #1 ended up being a total FAIL on my part.

-Then we were taken on an excellent guided tour of the main brewery.
+I wasn’t sure what to expect but the tour was an excellent guided tour of the main brewery.
 We learned general information about how beer is made, the different beers made in the facility, and the history of Brewdog.
 The tour included a can of their flagship beer, Punk IPA.

 DAY 2: Breweries / Columbus Zoo / Veritas